Isaac-Ayanda/DevOps_Projects/01.LAMP-Web-Stack-Implementation/readme.md

 # Deploying a LAMP (Linux,Apache,Mysql,PhP) Stack application (LAMP STACK) on AWS Cloud

- In this project, I learnt how to serve PHP websites and applications to website visitors, using LAMP Stack which make use a Linux server, Apache, an open source software for serving web pages; as web server and MySQL as database management system.
+ In this project, I setup a application for serving PHP websites and applications to website visitors, using LAMP Stack which make use a Linux server, Apache, an open source software for serving web pages; as web server and MySQL as database management system.

 ## First Step: Launch EC2 instance on AWS cloud and Install Apache & update the server
 1. Lauch a Linux EC2 instance on AWS Cloud.